Tuition & Fees

 - Fees are not refundable.

 Refunds of tuition will be calculated from the date on which the appropriate academic dean approves the refund.
-The refund will be sent to the student within thirty days.
 Full tuition and fees will be refunded in the event of cancellation of a student’s enrollment because of an error on the part of the college.
 Any individual remaining enrolled may terminate the room and board agreement only under special circumstances approved by the Office of Residence Life.
 Upon any approved termination of the room and board agreement, the same refund schedule above for a 3.0 credit hour course will apply.

 The refund schedules shown are applicable only to the fall and spring semester of an academic year.
 For refunds during the summer session, consult the Student Records & Financial Services Center.